Hospitals & Services

 If you are selected for NCNZ audit you can choose to

-portfolio are the same.
+portfolio are similar.

 No, it is open to all nurses whom can demonstrate they